Unsupervised Knowledge-Transfer for Learned Image Reconstruction

+The use of a full Bayesian treatment for learned medical image reconstruction methods is still largely under development, due to the associated training challenges \cite{BarbanoArridgeJinTanno:2021}.
+The proposed \ac{BDGD}+\ac{UKT} is very promising in the following aspects: (i) it is easy to train due to the adoption of the strategy \textit{being Bayesian only a little bit}; (ii) the performance of the obtained point estimates is competitive with benchmark methods; (iii) it also delivers predictive uncertainty.
+In particular, the numerical results indicate that the predictive uncertainty can be visually used as a reliable error indicator.
 In this work we have presented a novel two-phase learning framework, termed \ac{UKT}, for addressing the lack of a sufficiently large amount of paired training data in learned image reconstruction techniques.
-The framework consists of two learning phases, both within a Bayesian framework: it first pretrains a learned iterative reconstructor on (simulated) ordered pairs and then at test-time, it fine-tunes the network weights to realise sample-wise adaptation using only noisy measurements.
-Extensive experiments on low-dose and sparse-view \ac{CT} constructions show that the approach is very promising: it can achieve competitive performance with several state-of-the-art supervised and unsupervised approaches both qualitatively and quantitatively.
+The framework consists of two learning phases, both within a Bayesian framework.
+It first pretrains a learned iterative reconstructor on (simulated) ordered pairs and then at test-time, it fine-tunes the model to realise sample-wise adaptation using only noisy clinically realistic measurements.
+Extensive experiments on low-dose and sparse-view \ac{CT} reconstructions show that the approach is indeed very promising.
+It can achieve competitive performance with several state-of-the-art supervised and unsupervised approaches both qualitatively and quantitatively.